notslang/jade-book/views/_ch7.md

 ```

 And, as you can see, `book.title` is available even though it is accessed in code that was written in `book-format.jade`.

-##Summary
-In this chapter we learned about the last part major of the language: template inheritance, which is done through a block system.
-In addition, we learned about `include`, a related keyword that lets us include non-Jade files, like scripts and styles.